efugier/smartcat/README.md

 Start by selecting some text, then press `:`.
 You can then pipe the selection content to `smartcat`.

 ```
-:'<,'> | sc -c "replace the versions with wildcards"
+:'<,'>!sc -c "replace the versions with wildcards"
 ```

 ```
-:'<,'> | sc -c "fix the typos in this text"
+:'<,'>!sc -c "fix the typos in this text"
 ```

-will replace the current selection with the same text transformed by the language model.
+will **replace** the current selection with the same text transformed by the language model.

 ```
-:'<,'> | sc -c "implement the traits FromStr and ToString for this struct" -r
+:'<,'>!sc -c "implement the traits FromStr and ToString for this struct" -r
 ```

-will append at the end of the current selection the result of the language model.
+will **append** at the end of the current selection the result of the language model.

 ```
-:'<,'> | sc write_test -r
+:'<,'>!sc write_test -r
 ```

 ...